proAnkush/dictionary/README.md

 # Dictionary
-A dictionary, where searching for a word gives structured results like :
+A minimalist dictionary application, where searching for a word gives structured results like :
 <ul>
 <li>Phonetics</li>
 <li>Audio pronounciation</li>